-Ureteroscopy uses a small camera to locate the stones located in the ureter or kidney.
-Once found, a small basket is used to capture and remove the stones.
+Ureteroscopy uses a small camera to locate the stones in your ureter or kidney.
+Once found, a small basket captures and removes the stones.
 Larger stones can be broken up into small pieces with a laser.

 Percutaneous nephrolithotomy (PNL)

-PNL is used to treat large stones located in the kidney.
-A small incision is made in the lower back.
-A nephroscope is passed through a tube so the kidney stones can be seen.
-The stones are broken in to smaller pieces and removed.
+PNL is treats large stones in the kidney.
+Your doctor makes a small incision in your lower back and passes a nephroscope through a tube to make your kidney stones visible.
+Your doctor breaks the stones into smaller pieces and removes them.
 A temporary drain may left in the incision site.

-Lithotomy is an open surgery used to remove stones.
+Lithotomy is an open surgery that remove stones.
 This is rarely used because of the less invasive options available.

-Extracorporeal Shock Wave Lithotripsy (ESWL) uses a device called a lithotripter that is applied to the skin.
-The lithotripter sends shock waves into the body.
-The impact of the shock waves breaks up the larger stones so they can be passed during urination.
+Extracorporeal shock wave lithotripsy (ESWL) uses a device called a lithotripter that your doctor applies to the skin.
+The lithotripter sends shock waves into your body to break up the larger stones for easier passage during urination.

 - Drink plenty of fluids, especially water.

-- Talk to your doctor about what diet is right for you.
-Depending on the type of stone you have, you have to avoid certain food or drinks.
+- Depending on the type of stone you have, you may need to avoid certain food or drinks.

-- Depending on what type of stone you have, certain medicines may be prescribed to keep stones from forming again.
+- Depending on what type of stone you have, your doctor may prescribe certain medication to keep stones from forming again.

 Content was created using EBSCO’s Health Library.
 Edits to original content made by Rector and Visitors of the University of Virginia.
 This information is not a substitute for professional medical advice.